aws/aws-lc/README.md

 # AWS libcrypto (aws-lc) Public Preview

 AWS libcrypto (aws-lc) is a cryptographic library originally forked from BoringSSL and is designed to cater to AWS's needs.
-This library will be supported and enhanced by cryptography experts within Amazon.
+This library is supported and enhanced by cryptography experts within Amazon.

 ## Quickstart for Ubuntu
 1. Setup required dependencies